isomerpages/mlaw-corp/_about-us/Contact Us.md

 <h3><strong>Closure of MinLaw Services Centre and Counter Services</strong></h3>
 </blockquote>
 <p>The Ministry of Law Services Centre and video conferencing counter at
-the State Courts, Help Centre at Basement 1, will close on the following dates:</p>
+the State Courts, Help Centre at Basement 1, will close on:</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>